 Keeping Accurate Records

 Vice-counties are the "standard geographical area for county-based recording”.
 They are based on a concept first used by Hewett Cottrell Watson Cybele Britannica: or British Plants and their geographical relations, published in 1852.
 Often referred to as “Watson's vice-counties” they were based on the ancient counties of Britain.
-Today there are a vast array of recording schemes most providing internet and/or mobile phone access.
+Please send all your County Records to the County Recorder.
+You may also like to send them to one of the array of recording schemes, most providing internet and/or mobile phone access.
 These include, iRecord, (https://www.brc.ac.uk/irecord/) the National Biodiversity Network (https://nbnatlas.org/) and Local Record Centres with the Cambridgeshire and Peterborough Environmental Records Centre (CPERC https://www.cperc.org.uk/) in our area covering Huntingdonshire District and Peterborough.

 The Biological Record Centre, has several Apps for some individual groups, see http://www.brc.ac.uk/apps.
 If you wish to concentrate on say butterflies, grasshoppers or ladybirds, these iRecord applications also have pictures to help you with identification.
 They also allow you to lock in some standard information, site name, type, even grid refence.
 This is especially useful for plants that don’t move and can make re-visiting the same place a lot easier.

 Keeping accurate records is one of the most important functions of the Society.
 Whether or not you use one of the national schemes you are encouraged to send records to the county recorder for the group/groups you are interested in.
 A list of the contact points can be accessed by clicking here - list of County Recorders.

 When sending records there are a few things to remember: